rodrigoluciomx/rodrigoluciomx/README.md

 <img src="Banner.png"/>

 ## Hi, I'm Rodrigo Lucio 🫡
+`Open to work`

 <p>I'm a Frontend Developer with 2 years of experience using HTML, CSS, and Javascript to create websites and web applications.
-Right now my focus is to learn a master React and get better practice with my code. </p>

- <p> Also, I've started getting into web3 development, learning how to create smart contracts and some frameworks for the frontend as well.
-I'm currently enrolled in a BootCamp of development with NEAR Protocol using Rust </p>
+I've also started getting into web3 development, learning how to create smart contracts and some frameworks for the frontend.</p>

+<p>I consider myself a proactive person, I like to work with people, and listen to their advice and ideas in order to do better work.
+I'm very compromised with my self-development, to me is very important to be healthy and get a good life/work balance. </p>

+- 🌱 I’m currently learning React.js
+- 🤓 I'm currently enrolled in a BootCamp development with NEAR Protocol using Rust.
 <!--
 **rodrigoluciomx/rodrigoluciomx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.